 Recently, my family and I went on a hike in Providence Canyon.
 As most of you know, we recently moved to Georgia, and much of the landscape of our new state is novel to us.
-So, when we heard that there was a “Grand Canyon” of the east, we had to take a look!
+So, when we heard that there was a “Grand Canyon” of the east, we had to look!

 Our hike was wonderful.
 It was a cloudy day, and it had rained earlier.
 Everything was wet, and the moisture cooled the surfaces that were baking in the summer sun.

 When we arrived back at the welcome center, we read about the history of this magnificent place.
 Providence Canyon isn’t a natural canyon, but an accidental one caused by poor agricultural practices and erosion.
 Its name comes from the Providence Methodist Church, which was sucked into one of the largest manmade holes.

 “I thought the wise man built his house upon the rock!”
 I said when I learned of the church’s fate.

 We all had a good laugh, but the Grand Canyon of the East got me thinking.

 I’m sure the good Methodists thought that their church was built on solid ground.
 At the time it was constructed, it’s not like they had computers or sonar or any of the tools that might have helped them figure out what the ground beneath them was made of, or what would happen when the people of the community began drilling wells and using the groundwater to irrigate their crops.

 I imagine the people of the town worked hard to set up their new homes, lives, and farms.
 Much like Mike and me, they were making a fresh start in a new place.